humdrum-tools/humdrum-documentation/guide/ch37/index.md

 Ornamentation
 -------------

-The `**kern` representation makes a distinction between whole-tone and semitone trills and mordents.
+The <span class="rep">kern</span> representation makes a distinction between whole-tone and semitone trills and mordents.
 Typically, each ornament must be examined manually and the correct code selected.